SilenceIsFatto/HATG/README.md

   I noticed that the only real available mod that "solves" this problem, ACSTG AI Cannot See Through Grass, is very... questionable.
 It spams the server with creation/deletion requests and creates a ton of threads that clog the scheduler, causing massive slowdown especially as time goes on.

   This mod aims to solve that problem by using smarter methods to achieve the same goal.
-Also, it's licensed under the MIT license(*)!
+Also, it's licensed under the [APL-SA](https://www.bohemia.net/community/licenses/arma-public-license-share-alike) license(*)!

   If you value your performance, this mod is for you.